Does genital cosmetic surgery damage the hymen?

 Do Genital Whitening Procedures Damage the Hymen?

-Genital whitening procedures are superficial applications performed on the external genital area and do not involve entering the vagina.
+Genital whitening procedures are superficial applications performed on the outer part of the genital area.
+They are done without entering the vagina.

-For this reason, laser-assisted genital aesthetic procedures do not damage the hymen.
+Therefore, laser-assisted genital aesthetic procedures do not damage the hymen.

 Does Vaginal Tightening Damage the Hymen?